• Skip to primary navigation

 Can you freeze roasted sweet potatoes?

 Yes, absolutely!
-Cut them into individual servings, wrap them individually in cling wrap, and store in an airtight container in the freezer.
+Cut them into individual servings, wrap them individually in cling wrap, and store them in an airtight container in the freezer.
 Enjoy within 3 weeks.
-To enjoy them, remove them from the freezer and let sit to defrost for 10-15 minutes.
+To enjoy them, remove them from the freezer and let them sit to defrost for 10-15 minutes.
 Half-frozen Yakiimo tastes like ice cream.
 Or microwave or cook in the oven to reheat.

 Can you make it without aluminum foil?